 Find a Grave is a wonderful resource with many sincere, generous, and hard working volunteers weaving a tapestry of humanity's genealogy by memorializing individual lives.
 Sharlotte Donnelly's information and photos on Find a Grave are free to be used by other researchers.

-Sharlotte's ancestry is Irish, Scots, Scots-Irish, Welsh, English, Viking, French, German, other European, west African, other African, southwest Asian, and Lumbee Native American.
+Sharlotte's ancestry is Irish, Scots, Scots-Irish, Welsh, English, Viking, French, German, Italian, west African, southwest Asian, and Lumbee Native American.
 The ancestry of Sharlotte's maternal grandmother is the best documented of all her Native American lines.
 That line goes back to English settlers from Jamestown, Virginia who married into the Coree Indians who lived on the Atlantic coast south of the Virginia/North Carolina border.
 By the late 17th century, the Coree population had declined due to disease and war.
 During the Tuscarora War, some of the surviving Coree fled south seeking refuge among the Cheraw Indians.
 Later some surviving Cheraws, remnants of other Indian groups, whites, and African Americans became the basis of the contemporary Lumbee Indians.

-Sharlotte and all her direct female descendants and ancestors are of the matrilineal clan of "Katrine" (mtDNA haplogroup K).
-DNA matriline testing reveals that is the same matrilineal clan from which the 5,000-year-old "Ice Man" found in the Alps comes.
+Sharlotte and all her direct female descendants and ancestors are of the matrilineal clan of Katrine (mtDNA haplogroup K).
+DNA matriline testing reveals that is the same matrilineal clan from which the 5,000-year-old Ice Man found in the Alps comes.
 Katrine was one of seven women from whom almost everyone of European ancestry is descended.
 Katrine lived about 15,000 years ago on the southern slopes of the Alps in northern Italy near present-day Venice.

 Sharlotte got her love of genealogy as a small child working on family histories with her maternal grandmother, Nevada McClelland Bell.
 She got her love of visiting cemeteries from her paternal grandmother, Nettie King Neely Riley.

-No Find A Grave members followed yet.
+No Find a Grave members followed yet.